Gabriel-RABHI/ActionBridge/README.md

 # ActionBridge
 ## Overview
-ActionBridge introduces a structured, simple file-system-based workflow for **large-scale software development**.
-Its goal is to optimize AI agents and workflow to deliver the most reliable results in complex codebases.
-It implements an AI programming workflow designed to power a new class of architecture dedicated to AI-assisted LOB (Line of Business) software development.
+ActionBridge introduces a structured, simple file-system-based workflow for **AI assisted large-scale software development**.
+Its goal is to optimize AI agents context and workflow to deliver the most reliable results in complex codebases.
+It is designed to power a new class of architecture dedicated to AI-assisted LOB (Line of Business) software development.
 ## Why?
-The foundational premise of ActionBridge is that applying LLMs to traditional architectures—systems designed _by_ humans, _for_ humans—is fundamentally flawed.
-Managing medium-to-large codebases with AI in these legacy environments inevitably leads to context hallucinations, code duplication, mounting technical debt, silent bugs, and eventual code collapse.
+The foundational premise of ActionBridge is that applying LLMs to traditional software architectures—systems inherently designed _by_ humans, _for_ humans—is fundamentally flawed.
+When unleashed on medium-to-large legacy codebases, AI inevitably triggers context hallucinations, code duplication, silent bugs, and eventual code collapse.

+Currently, the only viable workaround is a rigidly step-by-step, highly localized, and deeply human-reviewed programming workflow.
+However, as codebase size and complexity grow, developer confidence plummets.
+This creates a critical paradox: the lightning-fast speed of AI code generation induces an overwhelming, counterproductive bottleneck in human review.

+We are reaching the limits of what generic tooling and raw model scaling can achieve.
+The future of AI-assisted software engineering is not about asking, _"How do we endlessly enhance LLM capabilities to understand human chaos?"_ Instead, it is about asking, _"How do we enhance the software architectures to perfectly align with what LLMs are actually capable of producing?"_

 The next generation of software architecture must be explicitly designed for **AI-assisted development**.
 Boilerplate and glue code must be abstracted away from the AI's scope, allowing the models to focus entirely on specific business domains and distinct functional aspects.